Typography for mobile

 Q: Should I use all caps for mobile headings?

-A: Use all caps sparingly; while it can create emphasis, it can also decrease readability if overused.
+A: Use all caps sparingly; while it can create Emphasis, it can also decrease readability if overused.

 Q: How does typography impact SEO?